Vistaprint

 Before I joined Vistaprint, the design system was called Visage.
 The library was large, but the visual language was not fully unified and adoption was inconsistent.
 Swan was our reset.
 It aligned teams on a shared system and a shared way of building UI across the Vistaprint ecosystem, with clear structure, clearer rules, and a stronger path from design to code.

-Architect and Custodian of the library
+Architect and Gardener of the library

 As the first design systems hire, I laid the foundation for how our Figma libraries were organized, structured, and maintained.